PlanetCitizen1829381/ha-nsw-beachwatch/README.md

 ## 📊 Sensors

-Each beach provides 4 sensors:
+Each beach provides 4 sensor states;<br />
+_Attributes are located in the overflow menu of the sensor and in Developer Tools > State_

 ### 1. 🛟 Swimming Safety
 **State Values:** `Safe` | `Caution` | `Unsafe` | `Unknown`